 - Ineffective Example: Veronica does not have the skill of problem-solving.
 She is beginning to dislike her job at the café due to customers complaining about the long wait.
 The regular customers are upset because people cannot decide what to order and read the menu when they get up to the counter.
 Veronica complains to her supervisor that she needs to hire more help.

 How to Upskill Soft Skills

-The ease from having developed can be powerful for both job seekers and employers alike.
+The ease from having developed soft skills has been proven to be powerful for both job seekers and employers alike.
 But figuring out what and how to develop soft skills can be daunting.
 To make it easier, here are four steps from Indeed that will get you started: